shishirkhatiwada/100-js-projects/Miscellaneous/readme.txt

-here you can upload extra projects that you have already made but it includes in this repo
+here you can upload extra projects that you have already made but it has already been includeed in this repo. this is made because this will help you look at your own project and others which will also help you improvise